 , as detailed in their descriptions.

-class’s description (except that of the warlock) includes a table showing how many spell slots of each Spell Level
+class’s description (except that of the warlock) includes a table showing how many Spell Slots

 a character can use at each character level.
 For example, the 3rd--level Wizard